 - a.
-Develop Opportunity Sites identified and designated for housing in chapter 16 35; - Encourage housing-and HMOs-above shops or on the upper floors of buildings, particularly along High Street and Hoe Street; and - c.
+Develop Opportunity Sites identified and designated for housing in chapter 16 35; - b.
+Encourage housing above shops or on the upper floors of buildings, particularly along High Street and Hoe Street; and - c.
 Provide housing as part of mixed-use schemes with active uses on the ground floor.